 The state-level legislation treats knowing violations of the SCRA as unfair & deceptive trade practices.
 As a result, the victim may be able to recover damages and attorney’s fees.

 A servicemember reserves the right to extend a residential lease that expires while he or she is on active duty.
 As long as they are in good standing with their landlord, they may extend a lease.

 Protections Against Internet & Phone Services

-Service providers are not allowed to charge an early termination or reinstatement fee.
-They must also return any advance payments to the servicemember.
-If the servicemember’s orders require them to locate for, then the servicemember is entitled to keep the same phone number.
+Under the law, service providers cannot charge an early termination or reinstatement fee.
+Further, they must return any advance payments to the servicemember.
+If the servicemember’s orders require them to relocate, then the servicemember is entitled to keep the same phone number.

 Servicemembers Civil Relief Act Attorneys in Raleigh, N.C.

-If you are a member of the U.S. military and believe you were subjected to SCRA violations, Maginnis Howard’s SCRA attorneys would like to speak with you.
+If you are a member of the U.S. military facing SCRA violations, Maginnis Howard’s SCRA attorneys can help.

-Maginnis Howard’s Servicemembers Civil Relief Act (SCRA) Attorney, Karl Gwaltney is experienced in handling cases related to SCRA violations.
-You can contact our firm by phone at 919.526.0450 or by email at firstname.lastname@example.org.
+Maginnis Howard’s Servicemembers Civil Relief Act (SCRA) Attorney, Karl Gwaltney has years of experience fighting SCRA violations.
+You can contact our firm by phone at 919.526.0450 or by email at email@example.com.
 You can also reach our firm through our contact page.